aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-emf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to EMF" h2="Transform EMAIL to EMF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to EMF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming an email file format into another format.
+This is useful for a variety of reasons, such as archiving emails, sharing emails with other users, or for compatibility with other applications.

+<h2>How Aspose.Total Helps for Email to EMF Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create powerful applications.
+It includes two APIs that are specifically designed for email conversion: Aspose.Email for C++ and Aspose.Words for C++.

+Aspose.Email for C++ allows developers to convert EMAIL file format to HTML.
+Aspose.Words for C++ then allows developers to export HTML to EMF.
+This makes it easy to convert emails into a format that is compatible with other applications.

+Aspose.Total for C++ is a great choice for developers who need to add email conversion features to their applications.
+It provides the tools necessary to quickly and easily convert emails into a variety of formats.
+With Aspose.Total for C++, developers can easily add email conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}